The Competition for Partners in Matching Markets: Introduction

 \subsection{Related work}

-The closest papers to our work are the ones studying random matching markets \cite{knuth1976mariages,Pittel89,knuth1990stable,pittel1992likely,AKL17,Pittel19}.
-All of these papers assume \emph{complete} preference lists.
-Whereas the early papers focused on balanced random markets and found that the proposing side (in DA) has a substantial advantage, \cite{AKL17} and follow up papers found that in unbalanced markets, the short side has a substantial advantage.
-The main technical difficulty we face relative to these papers is that a positive number of agents remain unmatched on \emph{both} sides of the market in moderately connected markets $d = o(\log^2 n)$, preventing us from directly leveraging the analogy with the coupon collector problem as in the previous works.
+Our work belongs to a vast theoretical literature on matching markets, which began with the work of \cite{gale1962} introducing stable matching and the deferred acceptance algorithm, and has developed over the last six decades with major contributions by Roth, Sotomayor, and a large number of other prominent researchers \citep[see, e.g.,][]{roth1992,david2013algorithmics}.
+Closely related to our work are previous papers studying random matching markets with complete preference lists \citep{knuth1976mariages,Pittel89,knuth1990stable,pittel1992likely,AKL17,pittel2019likely}.
+Whereas the early papers focused on balanced random markets and found that the proposing side (in DA) has a substantial advantage, \cite{AKL17} and follow up papers found that in unbalanced markets, the short side has a substantial advantage, and the core (i.e., the set of stable matchings) is small.
+The main technical difficulty we face relative to these papers is that a positive number of agents remain unmatched on \emph{both} sides of the market in moderately connected markets $d = o(\log^2 n)$, preventing us from directly leveraging the analogy with the coupon collector problem as in previous works.

-Notable papers by Immorlica and Mahdian and others \citep{immorlica2005marriage,kojima2009incentives} show a small core (i.e., a small set of stable matchings) while working with short (constant-sized) preference lists, leading to a linear fraction of unmatched agents.
-Arnosti \citep{Arnosti15} and Menzel \citep{menzel2015large} characterize the (nearly unique) stable outcome in settings with constant-sized preference lists, and in particular, we expect their characterizations can be used to show that the outcome changes ``smoothly'' as a function of the market imbalance under short lists.
+Notable papers by Immorlica and Mahdian and others \citep{immorlica2005marriage,kojima2009incentives} show a small core while working with short (constant-sized) preference lists, leading to a linear fraction of unmatched agents. \cite{arnosti2022lottery} and \cite{menzel2015large} characterize the (nearly unique) stable outcome in settings with constant-sized preference lists, and in particular, we expect their characterizations can be used to show that the outcome changes ``smoothly'' as a function of the market imbalance under short lists.
 In contrast to the aforementioned papers, our work restricts attention to the case $d = \omega(1)$ and indeed identifies the existence of a threshold at $d \sim \log^2 n$, as a result of which the fraction of unmatched agents in our setting is vanishing.
-Technically, the consequence of this phenomenon is that ``rejection chains'' in the progress of DA are $\omega(1)$ in length in our work, making them harder to analyze, and the (approximate) system ``state'' no longer has bounded dimension as in \cite{Arnosti15}.
+Technically, the consequence of this phenomenon is that ``rejection chains'' in the progress of DA are $\omega(1)$ in length in our work, making them harder to analyze, and the (approximate) system ``state'' no longer has bounded dimension as in \cite{arnosti2022lottery}.